LineageOS/lineage_wiki/pages/internal/adding_device.md

 * `custom_twrp_link`: A custom TWRP link in case the official recovery doesn't exist for the specific device or doesn't work properly.
 Remove this if not used!
 * `custom_twrp_codename`: If an official TWRP exists for the device, but TWRP uses a different codename, specify the used one here.
 Remove this if not used!
 * `custom_unlock_cmd`: Used if the command to unlock your device via fastboot is different than `fastboot oem unlock`.
 Remove this if not used!
+* `format_on_upgrade`: Used if the device needs to wiped on major LineageOS version due to unfixable device specific issues.
+Remove if not used!
 * `is_ab_device`: Used if the device has an A/B partition scheme.
 Remove this if not applicable to your device!
 * `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
 A hint will appear on the device's overview and install page.
 If this property is not set, it defaults to `True`
 * `multiple_versions_reason`: Used if the device ships multiple LineageOS versions simultaneously to show a device-specific note on the wiki page describing why.
 Remove if not used!